-Are you looking to enter the housing market for the first time time or know of someone who is?
-The Federal Government has announced the introduction of a First Home Loan Deposit Scheme to support eligible first home buyers.
-The initiative The First Home Loan Deposit Scheme is an Australian Government initiative to support eligible … Continued
+Are you looking to enter the housing market for the first time or know of someone who is?
+The Federal Government has announced the introduction of a 2020 First Home Loan Deposit Scheme to support eligible first home buyers.
+But how does the First Home Owners Deposit Scheme work?
+Keep reading to learn more or … Continued

 Frequently asked questions